-Talus Loop Trail is a 3.7 mile moderately trafficked loop trail located near North Bend, WA that features beautiful wild flowers and is rated as moderate.
+Talus Loop Trail is a 3.7 mile moderately trafficked loop trail located near North Bend, Washington that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.

 Short loop trail off the popular Mt.
 Si trail.
 Not really a destination in it's own right, this can be an add on to your Mt.
 Si hike.